 If we receive information from someone else and wish to change the entry in our public register because of this, you will be given 28 days' notice and an opportunity to comment on the proposed change.

-Use our online form Application to change a food premises registration or contact us at our offices below.
+Use our online form above or contact us at our offices below.